Tareqhasanmunna/Tareqhasanmunna/README.md

 # Welcome to My GitHub Repository!

 Hey there! 👋 I'm Tareq Hasan a Computer Science and Engineering student at East Delta University in Chattogram, Bangladesh.
-Currently cruising through my 6th semester, I've been diving into programming and soaking up knowledge like a sponge.

 ## Academic Background